bitcoindevkit/bitcoindevkit.org/docs/tutorials/bdk_with_tor.md

 There are two notable differences though.
 First, we call `build_async()` to create an asynchronous Esplora client.
 Second the SOCKS5 URL scheme is “socks5h”.
 It’s not a typo.
 The async client supports two SOCKS5 schemes “socks5” and “socks5h”.
-The difference between them that the former makes the client to resolve domain names, and the latter does not, so the client passes them to the proxy as is.
+The difference between them is that the former makes the client to resolve domain names, and the latter does not, so the client passes them to the proxy as is.
 A regular DNS resolver cannot resolve Tor onion addresses, so we should use “socks5h” here.